mjstraughan/CubingHistory/docs/3x3/3x3ComputerAlgorithms.md

 Early human-based methods for solving the Rubik's Cube typically required around 100 moves.
 A significant breakthrough occurred in 1980 when Morwen Thistlethwaite developed a novel four-phase algorithm that reduced the maximum move count to 52.
 Each of its 4 steps progressively restricts the allowed types of turns until the cube reaches a solved state.

 In phase 1, all 18 cube turns (U, U', U2, D, D', D2, R, R', R2, L, L', L2, F, F', F2, B, B', B2) are allowed.
 In phase 2, U and D are restricted to half-turns only (that means no U and D quarter-turns anymore).
 Phase 3 additionally disallows F and B quarter-turns, and finally phase 4 restricts all six faces to half-turns only [^pochmann-2008-1].
-The first three phases are denoted as follows in modern cubing terminology:
+The phases are denoted as follows in modern cubing terminology:

 <ol>
 <li>EO (Edge Orientation)
 <li>DR (Domino Reduction)
 <li>HTR (Half-Turn Reduction)
+<li>Finish
 </ol>

 ![](img/ComputerAlgorithms/Thistlethwaite2.png)